Here are some ways to help your child learn the spelling of tricky words at home

 Get your child to practise writing the word

 - Using an empty washing-up liquid bottle/shower gel bottle filled with water – write the word on the pavement/driveway/patio

 - On the window or on an old bathroom tile using a dry wipe pen (make doubly sure that it is a dry wipe pen!)

 Write the letters of the word (and some extra letters that are not in the word) on individual pieces of paper.
 Place them around the room/garden.
 Get your child to collect the letters in the correct order to spell the word.

-Put the pieces of paper on the floor and ask your child to jump on them in the right order to spell the word – shouting out the letter name each time she/he jumps on the letter and then shouting the word when she/he has finished.
+Put the pieces of paper on the floor and ask your child to jump on them in the right order to spell the word – shouting out the letter name each time they jump on the letter and then shouting the word when they have finished.

 Build up automatic knowledge of the spelling

-Timing – time your child for 30 seconds and see how many times she/he can write the word correctly and legibly.
-Repeat and see it she/he can beat a previous record.
+Time your child for 30 seconds and see how many times they can write the word correctly and legibly.
+Repeat and see if they can beat a previous record.

 Email email@example.com if you have any questions.